WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/post_install_notes.md

 - Some users have found that on older devices, your apps might revoke when restarting!
 Disable WiFi and enable Airplane Mode when wanting to restart!

-- Check for updates and announcements in Portal periodically!
+- Check for Updates, Announcements and Certificate Information in Portal periodically!

 Not following the guidelines above will cause your apps to be revoked!